judesingleton/judesingleton.github.io/_projects/1_project.md

 # Current Status

-We have submitted our draft manuscript to <Language, Cognition, and Neuroscience> and await editorial acceptance followed by peer review!
+We have submitted our draft manuscript to <i>Language, Cognition, and Neuroscience<i> and await editorial acceptance followed by peer review!

 # External Links